 |Title:||Bile Duct, Extrahepatic, Anatomy|

 Anatomy of the extrahepatic bile ducts.
-Extrahepatic bile ducts are small tubes that carry bile outside of the liver.
-They are made up of the common hepatic duct (hilum region) and the common bile duct (distal region).
+Extrahepatic bile ducts are small tubes that carry bile from the liver and gallbladder to the small intestine.
+They are made up of the common hepatic duct (perihilar region) and the common bile duct (distal region).
 Bile is made in the liver and flows through the common hepatic duct and the cystic duct to the gallbladder, where it is stored.
-Bile is released from the gallbladder when food is being digested.
+When food is being digested, bile is released from the gallbladder and flows through the common bile duct, pancreas, and ampulla of Vater into the small intestine.

 |Topics/Categories:||Anatomy -- Digestive/Gastrointestinal System|

 |Type:||Color, Medical Illustration (JPEG format)|

 |Source:||National Cancer Institute|

 |Creator:||Terese Winslow (Illustrator)|

 Yes - This image is copyright protected.
 Any use of this image is subject to prevailing copyright laws.
 U.S. Government has reuse rights.
 Please contact the rights holder of this image for permission requests.

 Rights holder: Terese Winslow